-There are troubling signs that U.S.-style class action systems are spreading globally.
-Almost every EU Member State, Canada, Japan, Korea, Hong Kong, Australia, Brazil, Chile, Argentina, and Mexico—to name a few—have all considered or already allow some form of class actions.
-While these proposals are not identical to the U.S. system, they can create opportunities for similar abuses, such as settlements that unfairly benefit lawyers rather than claimants.
+While these collective redress mechanisms are not identical to the U.S. class action system, they can create opportunities for similar abuses, such as settlements that unfairly benefit lawyers and funders, rather than claimants.

-Click below for detailed information on our work outside the United States:
+Click below for detailed information on our ongoing engagement outside the United States:

 Third party litigation funding-the practice of hedge funds investing in litigation in exchange for a cut of the proceeds-has begun to take root in Europe.
 Unfortunately, an almost total lack of transparency and regulation means that even as its supporters promise greater "access to justice," TPLF threatens the integrity of European civil justice systems.
 This ILR research paper details the state of play for TPLF in Europe and around the world, and urges EU legislators to take up a number of specific reforms to protect consumers and businesses.
 Read More